A time-like window into tensionless worldsheets: Tensionless limit on Milne worldsheets

 By implementing these relations, the Bogoliubov transformations \eqref{KBT21} are successively expanded.
 At leading order (i.e., neglecting terms of $\mathcal{O}\left(\sqrt{c^3 / a^3}\right)$ and higher), we obtain:

-Evidently, the above mapping obtained in the near-horizon/light-cone limit of the Kasner worldsheet corresponds to the same as the Bogoliubov transformations \eqref{LA5} between tensionless and tensile operators of an intrinsic worldsheet.
-Comparing \eqref{LA5} and \eqref{TAW3} leads us to the identification of the tensionless state of the Kasner worldsheet,
+Evidently, the above mapping obtained in the near-horizon/light-cone limit of the Milne worldsheet corresponds to the same as the Bogoliubov transformations \eqref{LA5} between tensionless and tensile operators of an intrinsic worldsheet.
+Comparing \eqref{LA5} and \eqref{TAW3} leads us to the identification of the tensionless state of the Milne worldsheet,

 followed by inferring: